padmalcom/TweeFlyPro/README.md

 	- Add number, string, bool to skill1-3
 	- Add configuration tab

-- Free2Pro:
-	- Remove skill1 name.
+- Macros:
-	- Rename cloth to clothing
+	- setNextDay with hours as parameter
-	- Skill3 in characters is named skill2
+	- include hasItem in free edition

 - Example project
 	- Add "_" to all variables used by the scripts